The Daily Status of the COVID-19 New Normal - Brunei News Gazette

 The Daily Status of the COVID-19 New Normal

-2 cases are in Category 5, requiring treatment at the Intensive Care Unit, while 1 case in Category 4, requiring oxygen assistance and close monitoring.
+Two cases are in Category 5, requiring treatment at the Intensive Care Unit.
+While one case in Category 4, requiring oxygen assistance and close monitoring.

-The Ministry of Health in its press release stated that 714 cases have recovered yesterday.
+The Ministry of Health in its press release stated that 614 cases have recovered.

-86.6 percent of children aged 5 to 11 have received two doses of the COVID-19 vaccine, and 62 percent of adolescents aged 12 to 17 have received 3 doses.
-Meanwhile, the percentage of the country’s population who have received the third dose stands at 78.8 percent.
+86.7 per cent of children aged 5 to 11 have received two doses of the COVID-19 vaccine, and 62 per cent of adolescents aged 12 to 17 have received 3 doses.
+Meanwhile, the percentage of the country’s population who have received the 3rd dose stands at 78.8 per cent.

 Source: Radio Television Brunei